Non-Surgical Skin Blemish Removal

 For the removal of seborrhoeic warts, viral warts, sebaceous hyperplasia, milia and larger skin tags, the short-wave diathermy current cauterizes and cuts through the tissue with its subsequent removal.
 The blood supply to nourish any further growth of the lesion is sealed off and the blemish will heal fully within few days to couple of weeks leaving minimal, if any, marking at all to the skin.
 The permanent removal of these lesions is generally achieved in one or possibly two treatments depending on their size.

 Milia are treated by short-wave diathermy.
 The fatty content of these lesions is vapourised and the milia will clear without marking the skin.
 If the lipid dryness of the skin is not addressed or regular exfoliation is not undertaken, these lesions can reoccur.
 Initial healing of the area will only take a few days with full healing taking 4-8 weeks

 What does the treatment involve and does it hurt?

-A very fine needle probe is used to pass the heat of the electrical current into the tissue.
-This is so fine and localised that only the smallest amount of discomfort is experienced and for most people there is very little discomfort.
+A very fine needle probe is used to pass the heat of the electrical current or Nitrous Oxide by Cryotherapy (cold) into the tissue.
+This is so precise and localised that only the smallest amount of discomfort is experienced and for most people there is very little discomfort.